ryan-mahoney/Layout/README.md

-# Separation.js is a mini browser-based framework for rendering arrays of json data sources with handlebar to specific css selectors.
+# Separation.js is a mini browser-based framework for templating local files with external datasources.

 ## Usage